Have you been thinking about opening a PPF account? Let us tell you everything about the Public Provident Fund Scheme.

 You can withdraw an amount up to 50% of the balance in your account at the end of the fourth year (this includes the investments you’ve made as well as the compounded interest on it).
 You’ll be eligible for this partial withdrawal only after you complete five years.
 For instance, if you started your PPF account in February 2018, you can make a partial withdrawal only in April 2023.

-Apart from premature withdrawal, you can avail a loan against your PPF account from four years of investment till you complete six years of investment.
+Apart from premature withdrawal, you can avail a loan against your PPF account from the third financial year until you complete six years of investment.
 The interest rate will be 2% over the existing interest rate on PPF.
 So, if you take a loan against your PPF today (4th May 2018), the interest rate applicable for the loan will be 9.6%.

 The repayment of the loan from the PPF account has to be made in one lump sum or in two or more instalments within a period of 36 months.
 After the repayment of the principal amount, you will need to pay the interest amount within a maximum of two monthly instalments.